SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Note:
     numerical values and strings appear 'naturally' formatted in JSON-value, i.e. 5.0 or "a string".

-The specifier consists of a module identifier and for most actions followed by a colon as separator and an accessible identifier.
-In special cases (e.g. ``describe``, ``ping``), the specifier is just a token and may also be empty:
+The specifier consists of a module identifier, and for most actions, followed by a colon as separator and an accessible identifier.
+In special cases (e.g. ``describe``, ``ping``), the specifier is just a token or may be empty:

 .. image:: images/specifier.svg
    :alt: specifier ::= module | module ":" (parameter|command)